khachornchit/java-review/README.md

-# Java 8
+# Java 8 and Java Core Review
-Java 8 about using lambda, functional interfaces, method references and collections, collections improvements and how come the benefit of using lambda such as enables functional programming, readable and concise code, easier to use APIs and libraries, enables support for parallel processing.

-* Using lambda
+## Java 8 Review
+* Lambda expression − Adds functional processing capability to Java.
+* Method references − Referencing functions by their names instead of invoking them directly.
+Using functions as parameter.
+* Default method − Interface to have default method implementation.
+* Stream API − New stream API to facilitate pipeline processing.
+* Optional − Emphasis on best practices to handle null values properly.
+* Nashorn, JavaScript Engine − A Java-based engine to execute JavaScript code.
+* Date Time API − Improved date time API.
+* New tools − New compiler tools and utilities are added like ‘jdeps’ to figure out dependencies.
 * Functional Interfaces
-* Method References and Collections
-* Collections improvements
-* Java8Sample.Closure
-* Java8Sample.Exception
-* Java8Sample.Iteration
-* Java8Sample.Predicate
-* Stream
-* This reference
+* Base64

 ## Lambda Benefit
 * Enables functional programming
 * Readable and concise code
 * Easier to use APIs and libraries
 * Enables support for parallel processing

+## Java Core Review
+* Data Types
+* String concatenation
+* If, else, switch, and loop concept
+* Array concept
+* Static
+* String builder
+* String compare
+* Collection, Set, List
+* HashMap, LinkedHashMap
+* OOP
+* Generic